Last Updated on September 2, 2021 by Chef Mireille

 In the Caribbean where my family is from, we use it often in everything from soup to dessert.
 It is one of my favorite Caribbean food items.
 It is a fruit grown on a tree, but it is consumed as a vegetable as it must be cooked prior to eating.
 When it is ripe, there is a natural sweetness that comes out and then it can be used in desserts, as well as in savory preparations.
 Some prefer it green while others prefer it ripe.
 I prefer it ripe, but green breadfruit is what is traditionally used in this Karnataka preparation.
 If you’ve never seen a breadfruit, this is what it looks like.

 Palya is what the rest of South India calls poriyal, which is a stir-fry vegetable preparation with coconut.
-I have prepared other poriyal’s here with green beans and carrots and here with cabbage and plantain.
+I have prepared other poriyal’s – Carrot Green Bean Poriyal and Cabbage Green Plantain Poriyal.

 - 1 tablespoon coconut oil